 Our 2018 Dedicatee: Richard (Rick) DiRocco

-Rick is a 2-1/2 year old boy who was diagnosed with Duchenne muscular dystrophy (DMD) at age 15 months.
+Rick is a 2-1/2 year old boy (pictured above) who was diagnosed with Duchenne muscular dystrophy (DMD) at age 15 months.
 Duchenne muscular dystrophy (DMD) is a genetic disorder characterized by progressive muscle degeneration and weakness.

 Soon after learning of his disease, the MDA contacted Rick and his family to offer support.
 Rick has become a part of fund-raising, shamrocks, Fisher Cat ball games and the Muscle Walk, which raises money to find a cure and send kids just like him to summer camp.
 Read the rest of his story here.